BenyHdezM/Debian4Gamers/README.md

 # Debian4Gamers
-Optimize your gaming experience on Debian 12 GNOME with AMD GPUs using this simple and effective script.
+Optimize your gaming experience on Debian 12 GNOME with AMD, Nvidia(Experimental) and Intel GPUs using this simple and effective script.

 ### Installation / update